pluginkollektiv/spcl/README.md

 ## Installation ##
 * If you don’t know how to install a plugin for WordPress, [here’s how](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

+### Requirements ###
+* PHP 5.2.4 or greater
+* WordPress 3.7 or greater

 ## Frequently Asked Questions ##
 ### Will this plugin automatically correct link URLs on my website? ###
-No, but it will automatically _find_ any broken URLs in a post and list them for you, so you can review and correct them.
+No, but it will automatically *find* any broken URLs in a post and list them for you, so you can review and correct them.

 ### Will it find broken image URLs, too? ###
 Yes, the plugin will ping every URL in your post’s content, no matter if it’s in a **link**, an **image** or even in a **shortcode**.